yadleinc/plugins-desktop/README.rst

 Contains sample plugins that can:

-- open in File Explorer
+- open the file in File Explorer
-- open in terminal
+- preview the file
-- print
+- print the file
-- preview
+- etc.

 Installation
 ------------
 Install Python versions of the plugins: